isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-lavalier-mic-for-dslr/index.md

 Saramonic UwMic9 is a budget-friendly but quality and wireless Lavalier Mic for DSLR.
 The aluminum-built mic is highly durable (just its other components) for your recoding jobs.

 Saramonic UwMic9's receiver has a belt clip as you can clip-on its receiver to the trouser belt.
-The [voice acting mics](https://pestpolicy.com/best-microphones-for-voice-acting/) is great; UwMic9 can be used with android and iPhone devices.
+The [voice acting mics](https://pestpolicy.com/best-microphones-for-voice-acting/)is great; UwMic9 can be used with android and iPhone devices.
 Its dual-channel receiver will readily accept two mics simultaneously - which is excellent for a budget lavalier mic.
 So, you can easily use an additional mic in the same setup.

 You can choose either the dual mic or single mic kit plus 1 or 2 transmitters but with the same receiver.
 It'll readily plug into an end of your XLR microphone and can also give phantom power.
 You'll love the kit's LCD feedback that'll display the group that' turned off or in within a second.
 Further, the mic kit has an excellent build quality with quite a straightforward set-up process that complete within just a few seconds.